arsaputra/mathematical-algorithms/README.md

 ## Code Description (in alphabetical order)

+### evaluate_terms.py
+For a given string representing a mathematical term and the algebraic structure on which this term is defined, the algorithm evaluates the expression and gives its value and its depth if the term is a correct term or tells you otherwise that the term is not a correct term.

 ### inplace_quicksort.py
 An in-place implementation of quicksort.
 The algorithm itself doesn't have direct access to the to-be-sorted list, but rather it has only information on the length of the list, and two functions which task is to compare and swap 2 items from a list respectively.